Daily intertidal temperatures (air and water) for Oregon and California PISCO sites from 1993 to 2024

 Abstract

-To characterise the temperature regime at each site, we used temperature loggers deployed by the PISCO and MARINe research programmes at several sites along the Oregon and California coasts.
+To characterize the temperature regime at each site, we used temperature loggers deployed by the PISCO and MARINe research programs at several sites along the Oregon and California coasts.
 These data are valuable for determining how organisms on shore (see associated datasets in the project) are responding to temperature changes as the climate warms.
 See methods for details.

 Coverage